liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. Explain the concept of function objects (functors) in C++
 1. Explain the concept of copy constructors in C++
 1. What is the purpose of the "constexpr" keyword in C++?
-1. Explain the concept of lambda expressions in C++11
 1. Explain the concept of the Java Memory Model
 1. Explain the concept of functional interfaces in Java 8
 1. What is the difference between composition and inheritance in Java?